mattrips/scratchPad/Protocol Conformance.md

   * In a given scope, a type may not be declared to conform to a protocol if a declaration of the conformance of the same type to the same protocol is visible in the scope.
 This rule that a type can conform to a protocol only once holds true even if two declarations of conformance are conditional with disjoint conditions.
   * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` directly or indirectly inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to protocol `n`.

+&#9724; implementation
+: Given a protocol requirement and a type, an ***implementation*** is a member of the type that is capable of satisfying the protocol requirement.

+&#9724; protocol witness
+: Given a declaration that a type conforms to a protocol and a protocol requirement of the protocol, the ***protocol witness*** for such protocol requirement is the most specialized implementation from among the implementations that are unconditionally accessible.

 &#9724; protocol requirements set
 : The set of requirements declared within the declaration of a protocol.